-The following documents must be sent to the IJF General Secretariat, by email (gs@ijf.org):
+The new national federation must send the request to the IJF General Secretariat, by email (gs@ijf.org).

 - Letter (not older than three (3) months) from the President of the new national federation (the new country) authorising the athlete to represent them in international competitions. - Letter (not older than three (3) months) from the athlete (or parent/legal guardian if the athlete is a minor), who has represented one country, giving evidence of their wish to represent their new national federation. - A copy of the athlete passport proving the nationality of the new country.